aws/aws-msk-iam-auth/README.md

 After you've downloaded the code from GitHub, you can build it using Gradle.
 Use this command:

  `gradle clean build`

+The generated jar files can be found at: `build/libs/`.

-An uber jar containing the library and all its relocated dependencies can also be built.
+An uber jar containing the library and all its relocated dependencies except the kafka client and `slf4j-api` can also be built.
 Use this command:

 `gradle clean shadowJar`

-In both cases the generated jar files can be found at: `build/libs/`
+The generated uber jar file can also be found at: `build/libs/`.
+At runtime, the uber jar expects to find the kafka client library and the `sl4j-api` library on the classpath.

 ## Using the Amazon MSK Library for IAM Authentication
 The recommended way to use this library is to consume it from maven central while building a Kafka client application.